jbossas/eap-charts/charts/eap74/README.md

-# Helm Chart for EAP7
+# Helm Chart for EAP7.4

-A Helm chart for building and deploying a [JBoss EAP7](https://www.redhat.com/en/technologies/jboss-middleware/application-platform) application on OpenShift.
+A Helm chart for building and deploying a [JBoss EAP 7.4](https://www.redhat.com/en/technologies/jboss-middleware/application-platform) application on OpenShift.

 The build and deploy steps are configured in separate `build` and `deploy` values.